 Students in kindergarten through 2nd grade are assessed quarterly using the Children's Progress Academic Assessment (CPAA).
-Students in 3rd through 8th grade take the CTP 4 (ERB) each year.
-These tests are one of the ways that we assess the strength of our curriculum vis-à-vis those of other schools.
-The test results also allow us to gauge the achievement and progress of individual students.
-The ERB scores are reported out by national percentiles, and compare St. Mark’s students to students in suburban school districts and in independent schools across the country.
-Teachers and administrators review each student’s individual results to make classroom accommodations and are available to confer with parents to discuss results.
+Students in 3rd through 8th grade take the CTP 5 (ERB) each year.
+These tests are one of the ways that we assess the strength of our curriculum and gauge the achievement and progress of individual students.
+The ERB scores are reported to parents with two different types of information: a child’s performance on the test when compared to norm groups and a child’s performance in individual content categories.
+Teachers and administrators review each student’s individual results both within a single year and over multiple years to assess progress and are available to confer with parents to discuss results.

 Q: WHAT MAKES ST. MARK’S AN EPISCOPALIAN SCHOOL?

 The Episcopalian education tradition is one of commitment to and balance of mind and spirit.
 As a faith based school, St. Mark’s provides opportunities for spiritual growth.
 Through our chapel program and church services, we endeavor to help children become aware of the world beyond them.
 We stress Christ’s two great commandments – love of God and love of neighbor.
 We welcome students of all faiths and traditions.